r1de/KG6WXC-meshmap/README.md

 SQLite is not fully working yet, don't try to use it.

-Plz contact KG6WXC for help if you wish to help test this.
+Plz contact [KG6WXC](mailto:kg6wxc@gmail.com?subject=MeshMap%20Help) for help if you wish to help test this or have questions.

 Any help is appreciated!